 accurately, waffle) of jumbled letters.
 The goal is to properly rearrange them into the 6 goal words.
 You are allowed a maximum of 15 letter swaps though they promise all puzzles can be done in just 10.
 It's a great game for those of you who want something just a bit different to start your day off with!

 The New York Times is famous for its crossword puzzle database.
 A new one is published daily but you can also do all of the ones published over the last few decades!
-Though some are available for free (I believe the selection changes daily) in order to get full access you will unfortunately need to pay (€0.75 a month or €25 for a year).
+Though some are available for free (I believe the selection changes daily) in order to get full access you will, unfortunately, need to pay (€0.75 a month or €25 per year).
 In addition to the crosswords, the subscription also gives access to a few other games including Letter Box and Spelling Bee.
 While these crosswords are seriously addicting, you can also find a number of free crossword puzzles online if you would prefer not to pay, including from The Guardian.

 This favorite is now online!
 (Find the classic board game version here or here.)
-Boggle contains 16 “dice” with 6 sides of letter.
+Boggle contains 16 “dice” with 6 sides of letters.
 Mix ‘em up, then do your best to find as many words as you can in 3 minutes!
-This online version allows for single player modes or you can join in games with players around the world.
+This online version allows for single-player modes or you can join in games with players around the world.
 You can also play on the classic 4x4 board or on a smaller 3x3.
-Another site allows 4x4 gameplay or 5x5, though it is only single player.
+Another site allows 4x4 gameplay or 5x5, though it is only single-player.